According to feng shui principles, the bed is the most important piece of furniture in your home because it represents you.

 It’s understandable that there are many cases in which this is not possible.
 There’s still hope!
 If you can’t be in the commanding position, you can correct the bed by using a mirror.
 Place a mirror so that when you’re in bed you can see the reflection of the door.

-Pro tip: I recommend a freestanding mirror which makes it super easy to place and adjust it at the correct angle.
+A freestanding mirror is easy to place and adjust to the correct angle.

 02 of 07